 - Low progesterone: The ratio of progesterone to E2 is too low because estrogen becomes too dominant and also because many women don’t produce enough progesterone due to issues such as stress.

 Nature offers powerful remedies to help restore the hormonal balance between estrogen and progesterone.
-Here’s a snapshot of common ED problems, along with the herbs and plant foods that can help women:
+Here’s a snapshot of common Estrogen Dominance problems, along with the herbs and plant foods that can help women:

 Fibroids, Breast Lumps and Breast Cancer

 Long-term, excess estrogen can increase the risk of developing estrogen-positive breast cancers.
-Herbs and plant foods that help liver function also encourage balance between estrogen and progesterone.
-They can also relieve other signs and symptoms of ED including breast tenderness and benign lumps (which could turn cancerous).
+Herbs and plant foods that help liver function also encourage a balance between estrogen and progesterone.
+They can also relieve other signs and symptoms of Estrogen Dominance including breast tenderness and benign lumps (which could turn cancerous).
 Good choices include:

 – Chaste tree: